designstem/projects/waste/index1_optimization.md

 ---

 | chapter: Optimization with sticks and strings
-| section: Tension and compression
+| section: Optimization with sticks and strings

 <big><caption>Optimization with sticks and strings</caption></big>